srgvg/dotfiles/.local/share/doc/yt_dlp/README.txt

                                     direct connection
-    --socket-timeout SECONDS        Time to wait before giving up, in seconds --source-address IP             Client-side IP address to bind to -4, --force-ipv4                Make all connections via IPv4 -6, --force-ipv6                Make all connections via IPv6 --enable-file-urls              Enable file:// URLs.
+    --socket-timeout SECONDS        Time to wait before giving up, in seconds --source-address IP             Client-side IP address to bind to --impersonate CLIENT[:OS]       Client to impersonate for requests.
+E.g. chrome, chrome-110, chrome:windows-10.
+Pass
+                                    --impersonate="" to impersonate any client.
+                                    Note that forcing impersonation for all
+                                    requests may have a detrimental impact on download speed and stability
+    --list-impersonate-targets      List available clients to impersonate.
+    -4, --force-ipv4                Make all connections via IPv4
+    -6, --force-ipv6                Make all connections via IPv6
+    --enable-file-urls              Enable file:// URLs.
 This is disabled by